 As if the day wasn't rad enough already...
 Our friends at Freeze Pro Shop also celebrated their 20th birthday in Edinburgh that evening, where they premiered Level 1's Romance and Lupe Hagearty's 10 Year Street Recap.
 So a big thanks to Freeze Pro Shop for inviting the crew, peace, love and powder turns!

-That's a wrap for Scotland, next up we're at Tamworth SnowDome on Tuesday the 15th of October...
+That's a wrap for Scotland, next up we headed over to the SnowDome in Tamworth...